Have you planned a holiday that involves a long-haul flight with your child!?

 - The BedBox doubles up as a small suitcase for essential items.

 - If your child is old enough, they will also enjoy the ride-on factor.

 - Of course, the most obvious benefit is the ability for it to make a bed (or footrest for older kids).
 Our daughter was definitely more comfortable sleeping this way and got better sleep on her own chair in comparison to sleeping in our arms.

 - You can use the seat belt whilst your child is sleeping.

-- Swivel wheels in front allows excellent manoeuvring; I have seen parents who simply tie up the box to their pram and it just follows along as they walk through the airport!
+- Swivel wheels in front allow excellent maneuvering; I have seen parents who simply tie up the box to their pram and it just follows along as they walk through the airport!

-- The BedBox comes with side cushions which you can place either at the foot or at the head area of the mattress.
+- The BedBox comes with side cushions that you can place either at the foot or at the head area of the mattress.

 - The mattress that it comes with is hand washable!
 (Great news as ours has chocolate stains on it!
 Yes … we used chocolate to shush up to tears on a few occasions – You can read more about our tips for flying with a baby here).